Knotless Larch Sold in the UK, Delivery in 7 Days

-Our product is A-grade quality.
+Our product is knotless, AA-grade quality.
 Moisture content 16-18%, product is designed to make fencing screens and cladding.

 Available sizes: